kubernetes/community/keps/sig-contributor-experience/0005-contributor-site.md

 ### Non-Goals

 * Actively migrate information from multiple orgs/repos.
-  This should be a place that people in the community choose to use to communicate vs. being forced.
+  This should be a place that people in the contributor community choose to use to communicate vs. being forced.
 * Create a super dynamic back end.
 This is most likely served best with a static site.
 * Other extended community functions like a job board or a list of vendors.